Measuring your messaging succes

 But how do you calculate the total number of potential MACs?
 Well, that’s going to be different for every business of course.

 If you’re a healthcare provider then it’d be the number of patients treated in a given time frame.

 For car dealerships it’d be the total number of service appointments + the total number of sales leads processed monthly.

 For an e-commerce store it’d be the total number of purchases and returns.

 And so on.
 You get the picture.

-The number you arrive at is your MEC potential.
+The number you arrive at is your MAC potential.

 Compare that with the number of people you currently engage via your messaging channels and you can quickly see how your current customer communication experience stacks up against what today's messaging-centric customers actually want.

 Your messaging success is also about adoption.
 How many of your colleagues are messaging during a given month (aka MEEs)?